srhemdev/srhemdev.github.io/searchApp/README.md

 - Can add unit tests and also karma configuration to run unit tests.
 - Add gulp configuraton.
 - Can use SASS framework to simplify stylesheets capitalizing on its abilities.
+- Can cache the queries, if we use Ajax we can request for a cache response header from server so that we avoid making calls to fetch results for same query.
+  This call can be made again based on the Expires Header.